Single electrons from heavy-flavor mesons in relativistic heavy-ion collisions: Results for heavy-ion reactions

 \subsection{Predictions at lower energies}

-Presently there are no available experimental data on open heavy flavors below $\sqrt{s_{\rm NN}}=$62.4 GeV from the BES program.
-Accordingly, we will make a prediction on the production of $D-$mesons and of single electrons at $\sqrt{s_{\rm NN}}=$19.2 GeV and compare again with the results at $\sqrt{s_{\rm NN}}=$200 and $\sqrt{s_{\rm NN}}=$62.4 GeV in order to obtain some excitation function.
+Presently there are only few available experimental data on open heavy flavors below $\sqrt{s_{\rm NN}}=$62.4 GeV from the BES program.
+Accordingly, we will make a prediction on the production of $D-$mesons and of single electrons at $\sqrt{s_{\rm NN}}=$19.2 GeV and compare again with the results at $\sqrt{s_{\rm NN}}=$200 and 62.4 GeV in order to obtain some excitation function.

-The upper (a) and lower (b) panels of Fig.~\ref{raa3E}, respectively, show the $R_{\rm AA}$ of $D-$mesons and that of single electrons in 0-10 \% central Au+Au collisions at $\sqrt{s_{\rm NN}}=$200, 62.4, and 19.2 GeV.
+The upper (a) and lower (b) panels of figure~\ref{raa3E}, respectively, show the $R_{\rm AA}$ of $D-$mesons and that of single electrons in 0-10 \% central Au+Au collisions at $\sqrt{s_{\rm NN}}=$200, 62.4, and 19.2 GeV.
 For simplicity, the shadowing effect is not taken into account in these PHSD calculations.
 Comparing the $R_{\rm AA}$ of $D-$mesons at $\sqrt{s_{\rm NN}}=$200 and 62.4 GeV, the peak of the $R_{\rm AA}$ at 200 GeV is slightly shifted to higher $\rm p_T$ than at 62.4 GeV.
-On the other hand, the $R_{\rm AA}$ of $D-$mesons is more highly peaked at $\sqrt{s_{\rm NN}}=$62.4 GeV and the same higher peak is seen in the $R_{\rm AA}$ of single electrons in the lower panel (b) of Fig.~\ref{raa3E}.
+On the other hand, the $R_{\rm AA}$ of $D-$mesons is more highly peaked at $\sqrt{s_{\rm NN}}=$62.4 GeV and the same higher peak is seen in the $R_{\rm AA}$ of single electrons in the lower panel (b) of figure~\ref{raa3E}.
+We note that the higher peak of the $R_{\rm AA}$ at $\sqrt{s_{\rm NN}}=$62.4 GeV is attributed to the initial spectrum of heavy quarks shown in figure \ref{pp200Q} and \ref{pp62Q}.
+For example, if the same charm quarks produced in p+p collisions at $\sqrt{s_{\rm NN}}=$200 GeV are used as the initial charm quarks in Au+Au collisions at $\sqrt{s_{\rm NN}}=$200 and 62.4 GeV, the enhancement of the $R_{\rm AA}$ peak at $\sqrt{s_{\rm NN}}=$62.4 GeV is not observed any more.
+The peak is rather shifted to slightly lower transverse momentum, compared to the $R_{\rm AA}$ at $\sqrt{s_{\rm NN}}=$200 GeV.
 As for the $R_{\rm AA}$ at $\sqrt{s_{\rm NN}}=$19.2 GeV, it is peaked at lower $\rm p_T$ for $D-$mesons as well as for single electrons because of the smaller transverse flow.

-With a focus to high $\rm p_T$, the $R_{\rm AA}$ for single electrons increases slightly with increasing collision energy.
-It is partly attributed to the stronger flow and the harder spectrum of initial heavy flavors at higher collision energies.
-Additionally, in the case of the single electron $R_{\rm AA}$ the contribution from $B-$meson decay, which dominates at high $\rm p_T$, increases with collision energy.
+Comparing two panels of figure~\ref{raa3E} shows that the clear structure of $R_{\rm AA}$ of $D$ mesons at low transverse momentum smears in the $R_{\rm AA}$ of single electrons.